 I was listening to a podcast and the host, Nadia Bolz Weber, said, “I’m tempted to write an anti-self-help book called, ‘You Are Not Enough’.
 It’s okay…there is enough.
 But, oh my gosh, it doesn’t have to all be you.
 It doesn’t have to come from you – just to sort of let everyone relax”.
 I laughed out loud, namely because I love anything counterculture, but also because she’s right.
 We expend so much energy (and money) trying to not only do enough and be enough, but also to do and be everything.
 We want complete control over our lives and our destinies.
 Alan Watts said, “There is a contradiction in wanting to be perfectly secure in a universe whose very nature is momentariness and fluidity”.
 In that sense, we aren’t enough.
 We can’t change the cosmic grain, no matter how much we go against it.

 Substance abuse treatment is a microcosm of this struggle.
 People with substance use disorder want nothing more than to control their alcohol and drug use, and the substance abuse treatment process is one of coming to terms with the fact that they can’t.
 After that initial phase of surrender, people in early drug or alcohol outpatient rehab often find themselves looking for other ways to feel in control.
 So, they get a flashy car, or a luxury apartment, or name brand clothes, or a new romantic partner and say, “Look at me, I’m doing great!”
 In society’s eyes, these standards of success compose a perfect picture of sobriety.
+If you are seeking recovery from substance abuse in New Hampshire, you don’t have to be perfect.

 In our recent post, 5 Reasons Productivity is Hard Right Now (and How to Stay Sober Anyway), I wrapped up by saying, “it’s okay if you’re not the Picture of Sobriety.”
 When I was writing that phrase, I realized Picture of Sobriety forms the acronym “P.O.S”.
 This also made me laugh – despite the thought being in poor taste – because a picture of sobriety is not what we’re aiming for.
 Recovery isn’t about projecting a carefully controlled image, it’s about being okay in all of your messy, mistake-making, human glory.
 Unsurprisingly, we have once again circled around to the parallels between substance abuse treatment and living.
 Whether you’re in drug or alcohol outpatient rehab or not, the point of this whole life thing is to get comfortable with your vulnerable, imperfect humanity.